Call Now

 • Approximately half of Americans will need a blood transfusion

-1. Work with your blood services recruiter to set up a date, time, blood drive location and a blood drive fundraising goal.
-Consider a day of the week that will get the most donors out (if you are doing this through your workplace, pick a weekday lunch hour so donating blood is convenient for everyone on staff)
+Number 1 – Work with your blood services recruiter to set up a date, time, blood drive location and a blood drive fundraising goal.
+Consider a day of the week that will get the most donors out (if you are doing this through your workplace, pick a weekday lunch hour so donating blood is convenient for everyone on staff).

 A quick telephone meeting with your blood drive recruiter will help to make your location decision easier and give you ideas for promotion, etc.